Here’s a nice ethical question for you – have you lied recently?

 Terms and conditions (or T&Cs) are essential for companies which are operating on the Internet or providing apps.
 For example, they clarify the relationship between the user and the supplier and make it clear what it provided.
 In reality, the chances are that they also limit the liability of the provider!

-A recent report by thinkmoney identified the number of words in the T&Cs of some of the leading apps.
+A report by thinkmoney identified the number of words in the T&Cs of some of the leading apps.

 They found that the combined terms and conditions of 13 top apps including TikTok, WhatsApp and Zoom would take 17 hours and five minutes to read!